 This decadent and easy-to-make recipe is a perfect accompaniment for holiday dishes.

 Enjoy this recipe for Oyster Dressing perfect for Thanksgiving or Christmas dinners.
-The recipe is courtesy of Chef Leah Chase, known as the "Queen of Creole Cuisine" and especially the gumbo she serves at Dookie Chase's Restaurant in New Orleans.
-Discover more recipes at Louisiana Kitchen and Culture Magazine.
+The recipe is courtesy of Chef Leah Chase, known as the "Queen of Creole Cuisine" and especially the gumbo served at her Dookie Chase's Restaurant in New Orleans.

 - 2 pints fresh Louisiana oysters in liquid